 Look up ‘Cox Media Group (CMG)’ and ‘Active Listening’ and you’ll see reality is meeting fiction, it is nuts to me that there isn’t people with pitch forks in the streets.

-mousefumanchu Premium Member 8 days ago
+mousefumanchu Premium Member about 2 months ago

 Sent my friend pic of “robot dogs” being used in Ukraine.
 All of a sudden, I’m getting ads for them on my tablet.
 One in Ohio comes with a flamethrower.

-Just A Platypus 8 days ago
+Just A Platypus about 2 months ago

 I was joking with my (adult) kids about trying to trick my smartphone by mentioning “Platypus (mating)”… Facebook starting spamming me with platypus nature documentaries.